Bambo-Rambo/RNG-Guides/ExtraInfo.md

 If using a flute (Black/White - affects the wild's Pokemon level) select it otherwise leave it as is.

-Ignore the `Calibration` field for now.
-For caves it will be set to 2 automatically.
+Ignore the `Calibration` field for now, for caves it will be set to 2 automatically.

 `Search Level` is the number of times you have encountered the target Pokemon (shown in the DexNav screen for each Pokemon - caps at 999).
-Suggested value: 999.
+I recommend using [PKHex](https://projectpokemon.org/home/files/file/1-pkhex/) to set it to 999 for every Pokemon.

-`Chain` is the current chain length (caps at 99 then resets to 0).
-Suggested value: 4.
+**Af for `Chain` (caps at 99 then resets to 0), it's important here to make a brief explanation of how the chain length affects the results:**

+Starting at 4, and for every +5, the chances of getting a nice index, greatly increase.
+This means that if your current chain length matches one of the following numbers: [4, 9, 14, 19, 24, 29 etc], you are more likely to find what you are looking for.
+In that case, your target Pokemon is also guaranteed to have the following:
+* Egg Move
+* A +10 Level Boost
+* At least 1 perfect IV

+(Chain = 49 gives even better results while 99 is the best possible value, but nobody is willing to build such a long chain)

+Of course shininess is affected in a positive way as well.

+Also starting at 0, and for every +5 added, [5, 10, 15, 20, 25 etc] the target Pokemon is guaranteed to have a +1 boost to its level.
+This doesn't affect the standar +10 that you may get.
+In fact, they can be combined resulting in a possible +29 Level Boost when the chain length tops at 99).

 **Third Tab (Preferences)**

 Select the desired species in the first combobox.
-The corresponding slot(s) will be auto selected, though you can still edit them manually (not recommended).
+The corresponding slot(s) will be auto selected, though you can still edit them manually (not recommended unless you are looking for more than 2 Pokemon).

 In the third combobox, fill in the rest of the filters to your preference.

-`Shiny` is searching for guaranteed shiny patches only (The main reason to do DexNav RNG in the first place).
+`Shiny` is searching for guaranteed shiny patches only (The main reason to select DexNav RNG in the first place).

 `HA` for Hidden Ability and `Egg move` for an exclusive breeding move than cannot be obtained otherwise.